Deborah Chung: Scope

-The main theme of Chung research is composite materials, with emphasis on multifunctional structural materials, materials for thermal management and electronic packaging, materials for electromagnetic interference shielding, structural materials for vibration damping, and structural materials for thermoelectricity.
+The main theme of Chung's research is composite materials, with emphasis on multifunctional structural materials, materials for thermal management and electronic packaging, materials for electromagnetic interference shielding, structural materials for vibration damping, and structural materials for thermoelectricity.
 Chung invented "smart concrete" (concrete that can sense its own condition), nickel nanofiber (also known as nickel filament, for electromagnetic interference shielding) and conformable thermal paste (for improving thermal contacts, with applications in microelectronic cooling).
 Chung is highly productive in scientific research, with research funding provided mainly by the Federal government of the United States.

-Scientific impact

-A. Pioneer and international leader in the field of multifunctional structural materials (without device incorporation), with the following specific contributions.